 “The data isn’t strong enough”

-Dr David Harpole, a thoracic surgeon at Dukes, says there isn’t enough data but neoadjuvant chemotherapy does still have its uses, “The data isn’t strong enough to say it [neoadjuvant chemotherapy] shouldn’t be done anymore.
-There still is a role for it for selected patients, and especially for those on clinical trials investigating chemotherapy with immunotherapy before resection.”
+Dr David Harpole, a thoracic surgeon at Dukes, says there isn’t enough data but neoadjuvant chemotherapy does still have its uses, particularly for patients on clinical trials.

 Other issues with neoadjuvant chemotherapy